B4C0Nop/B4C0Nop.github.io/index.md

 Hey!
 I'm Bacon.
 This is my blog.
 I’ll be posting updates here as I go.

-- **Day 37**: Starting out — created the blog on GitHub.
+- **Day 37**: Created the blog on GitHub.
 - **Day 36**: Watched the [x64dbg dev stream](https://www.youtube.com/watch?v=eODAI3Z1dKc) , read *Practical Malware Analysis* (ch.18), and checked out various UPX unpacking tutorials.
 I was supposed to post my first tutorial today, but the topic turned out to be more complicated than I expected.
 A bit disappointed to have missed the goal, but that just means more to learn.
 Planning to read Flare-On writeups until I fall asleep.
-- **Day 35** Finished the rough draft of the tutorial (below).
+- **Day 35**: Finished the rough draft of the tutorial (below).
 Still need to figure out how to move it to a separate page without breaking the formatting.
 The tutorial itself needs a lot of formatting improvements, but I’m relieved it’s finished as it’s the end of Day 35, and I’ve already spent more time on this than I originally planned.
 I’ll keep reading Flare-On write-ups until I fall asleep.
 Tomorrow I’ll make a study plan
+- **Day 34:** Worked a bit on the formatting today: bolded some sections and fixed the links.
+I’ll probably keep tweaking things little by little, experimenting with different ideas.
+Also played around with screenshots and figured out a few tricks that should save me time and make my workflow smoother.
+I’ve been browsing through a lot of other blogs, including some from friends, to see what I can adapt for mine.
+Really like the aesthetic of [CyberJerry’s](https://revdiaries.com/), the professionalism of [Hasherezade’s](https://hshrzd.wordpress.com/), and the style of [Rick’s](https://0xrick.github.io/) -- hoping to pull a little inspiration from each.
+Didn’t get quite as much done as I’d hoped, but I kept up with reading Flare-On write-ups and added more notes for my study guide.
+Planning to wrap that up tomorrow.

+More posts soon...

 I recently created this blog in preparation for Flare-on 2025.
 To practice writing technical write-ups, I decided to create a tutorial on how to manually unpack UPX.
 In this tutorial, we’ll take a simple C program, pack it with UPX, and then manually unpack it using x64dbg, step by step.